anson09/blog/2022/vue3 notable.md

 ## fallthrough attributes

+- Parent event not declared in child emits will be

+1. binded to child root, acting as navite event (if any, `inheritAttrs: false` can disable this)
+2. accessed by $attrs in child
+3. triggered by child $emit

-- Parent event which is not declared in child emits will be binded to child root (if any), and can be transfered by $attrs as well as be triggered by child $emit.
-If which has been declared in child, it can only be triggered by child $emit.
+So, emit event may be trigger duplicated in item 1 and item 3.
+If which has been declared in child, only item 3 will happen

 - class、style and v-on event will be merged, while other attributes parent overrides child in single root mode

 ## pinia